stackswithans/pyml/README.md

 The library implements macros by relying on a custom implementation that uses [import hooks](https://docs.python.org/3/reference/import.html) and a custom file extension.

-There are basically two steps to using pyml:
+There are two steps to using pyml:
 1. Generate html in **.pyxp** files using the **pysx** macro
 2. Import the .pyxp file and access the pysx output